by Marty Dodson

 You see, the enemies of the songwriter are not publishers, artists and record labels.

 Ordinary is the enemy.
-Taht pile of ordinary songs that ALL of us have.
+That pile of ordinary songs that ALL of us have.

 I have hundreds of them.
 Maybe thousands.
 They are never going to get recorded because they just don’t stand out in any way.

 The people I played them for earlier in my career weren’t trying to keep me out.
 I just wasn’t giving them anything unique enough to work with.
+I had to realize it’s not the world’s responsibility to “get” my music.
 I was playing them ordinary songs.
 Just like hundreds of other writers were playing them.
 And I thought they were amazing.

-Consequently, the SongTown mantra is and has always been “write a better song”.
-Ordinary is the enemy!
+Consequently, the SongTown mantra is and has always been “write a better song“.
+Ordinary is the enemy of great songs and songwriters!
 If you aren’t getting anywhere with publishers, write a better song.
 If you don’t get a prize in a song contest, don’t keep submitting that same song to every contest in the world, write a better one.

 The answer to ANY lack of progress in your songwriting is to simply write a better song.